 drawing.
 Although he had no mechanical or engineering training, he was already

-inventing devices as a child and registered his first patent at the age of
+inventing devices as a child.
+He registered his first patent at the age of

 See also;